 Early this morning you board a flight to Puerto Jimenez on the Osa Peninsula to explore the last Pacific coastal rainforest in Central America.
-From here you will transfer two hours to Carate, and then a horse will carry your luggage as you walk the thirty minutes along the beach to the tent camp.
+From here you transfer two hours to Carate, and then a horse carries your luggage as you walk the thirty minutes along the beach to the tent camp.
 Corcovado is one of the only places in Costa Rica where large groups of the endangered scarlet macaw still color the sky.
 Look carefully into the almond trees that line the beach, and you're sure to see a group of the brilliant birds noisily cracking nuts.
 Your time here is filled with exploring the rainforest, splashing in the surf, and relaxing to the sound of crashing waves and tropical birds.

-The path weaves between sandy beaches, primary and secondary forests, and a small stretch of mangrove.
+Early the next morning it's off for a full day hike through Corcovado National Park.The path weaves between sandy beaches, primary and secondary forests, and a small stretch of mangrove.
 Corcovado National Park teems with wildlife like spider, squirrel, and capuchin monkeys, coatimundis, two and three toed sloths, tapirs, peccaries, giant anteaters and even jungle cats like the ocelot and jaguarundi.
 This is one of the best places in Costa Rica to spot such elusive wildlife, and learn about rainforest ecology first hand.

 This morning you head back to Carate and catch a short connecting flight to Puerto Jimenez, where you connect with your flight on to San Jose.
 Don't forget to watch the almond trees carefully for scarlet macaws.
 Upon your return to San Jose, you're on your own to explore the city, take a coffee tour, or just relax in your charming hotel.
 Pura vida!